ehcloninger/my72mgb/_posts/2021-05-14-clutching-at-straws.md

 **Update: 2021-05-21**: I talked with Tim and he had Pearline on the lift that afternoon.
 He was disconnecting the clutch from the transmission as I called.
 It was about 3:00 PM on Friday, so I probably won't hear anything back until middle or late next week.
 I'm itching to have her back, maybe by Memorial Day weekend.

+**Update: 2021-05-26**: After spending a day chained to my desk, I decided to kick off early and go by Tim's repair shop.
+They were shutting the bay doors as I pulled into the lot.
+Tim waved, with his signature straw hat in hand.
+I met him outside and heard the blow-by-blow of how they worked on my car.

+Apparently, the MGB has so little wiggle room between the transmission and the motor that they had to remove the motor from the mounts to work on the clutch.
+Where he thought this was a "5-hour" job (according to the rate manual), it's now closer to 12.
+I'm fine paying him and his crew what their work is worth.
+He says I might have Pearline back as late as tomorrow night or maybe Friday.